golanlevin/60-212/2026/syllabus/README.md

 ### Policies Regarding Formal Collaboration

 Most of the assignments in this course are intended to be executed by individuals.
-That said, I am in favor of students collaborating occasionally if such collaborations arise organically.
+That said, I am in favor of students collaborating occasionally if such collaborations arise organically, and there may even be a few instances where I specifically encourage collaborations.
 Please note the following expectations:

 * **Notify the Professor**.
 It’s helpful for me to know who is working with whom.
 Students who wish to collaborate on a project should jointly inform the professor as early as possible.
 * **No third wheels**.
 Unless permission is explicitly granted by the Professor, collaborations in this course are restricted to *pairs* of students.